alexandrehsaad/swift-locations/README.md

 ## Contribution

+Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
+If you wish to contribute and be part of this project, please fork the repository and create a [pull request](https://github.com/alexandrehsaad/swift-locations/pulls).

+1. Fork the repository
+2. Create your feature branch `git checkout -b NewFeature`
+3. Commit your changes `git commit -m 'Added a new feature'`
+4. Push to the branch `git push origin NewFeature`
+5. Open a pull request

 ### Reporting a bug

-If you find a bug, please create an issue.
+If you find a bug, please create an [issue](https://github.com/alexandrehsaad/swift-locations/issues).

 ### Contacting the maintainers

-The current code owner of this repository is Alexandre H. Saad ([@alexandrehsaad](https://github.com/alexandrehsaad)).
-You can contact him by writing an email to alexandresaad at icloud dot com.
+The current code owner of this repository is Alex ([@alexandrehsaad](https://github.com/alexandrehsaad)).
+If you want to share your thoughts or feedback on how to improve this repository, you can contact him by writing an email to alexandresaad at icloud dot com.

-## Support
+### Supporting this repository

-If you like my work, show your support by staring this repository.
+If this repository has been useful to you in some way, show your support by starring it.

-## Feedback
+## License

-I would love to hear your thoughts or feedback on how Swift Locations could be improved!
+Distributed under Apache License v2.0 with Runtime Library Exception.
+See the `LICENSE.txt` file for more information.